-- Whether the Approved Screening Device (ASD) registered a "FAIL" or registered a "WARN": - A higher degree of intoxication and/or impairment should reflect a higher level of discipline - Whether the member was charged with impaired driving and/or having a blood alcohol level over 80 mg of alcohol and/or refusal to comply with a demand pursuant to the Criminal Code: - Consideration should be given to whether a criminal charge was sought.
-Consideration should also be given to the blood alcohol level if one was obtained. - The driving behaviour of the member: - Demonstrated impaired ability to operate a motor vehicle should reflect a higher level of discipline (e.g., detection through a roadblock versus a traffic stop) - The acceptance of responsibility: - Member demonstrates a level of remorse for his/her actions
+- Whether the member was charged with impaired driving and/or having a blood alcohol level over 80 mg of alcohol and/or refusal to comply with a demand pursuant to the Criminal Code - Consideration should be given to whether a criminal charge was sought.
+Consideration should also be given to the blood alcohol level if one was obtained. - The driving behaviour of the member: - O Demonstrated impaired ability to operate a motor vehicle should reflect a higher level of discipline (e.g. detection through a roadblock versus a traffic stop) - The acceptance of responsibility: - o Member demonstrates a level of remorse for his/her actions

-As a result of the seriousness of impaired driving, the public's increasing intolerance of impaired driving, and the legislative changes intended to combat impaired driving; we provide this information to assist pre-hearing conference and discipline authorities in understanding our perspective in the performance of our gatekeeping function as it relates corrective measures or discipline in this area.
+As a result of the seriousness of impaired driving, the public's increasing intolerance of impaired driving and the legislative changes intended to combat impaired driving, we provide this information to assist pre-hearing conference and discipline authorities in understanding our perspective in the performance of our gatekeeping function as it relates corrective measures or discipline in this area.